b-yond-infinite-network/jest-cucumber-fusion/README.md

 ```

-### Add a your Cucumber feature step definition file and load Fusion
+### Add a your Cucumber Step definition file and load Fusion
 ```javascript
 //filename: rocket-launching.steps.js
 const { Given, When, Then, And, But, Fusion } = require( 'jest-cucumber-fusion' )